vietnd69/dst-api-webdocs/docs/api-vanilla/getting-started/backwards-compatibility.md

 - **Modified Features**: Changes to existing functionality
 - **Removed Features**: Functionality that no longer exists
 - **Renamed Features**: Same functionality with different names

+To track all API changes between versions, refer to the [API Changelog](api-changelog.md).
+This comprehensive document lists all significant changes, additions, and removals in each API version, which is essential for planning your compatibility strategy.

 ### Game Behavior Changes